oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 It was not obvious who could write a skill, add a connector, improve instructions, or contribute code.
 Even when the repository was available, people were understandably hesitant.
 Agent systems combine code, prompts, permissions, and unfamiliar conventions.
 Nobody wants to break a tool used across the company or accidentally expose something sensitive.

-Saying "contributions are welcome" is not enough.

-I would define contribution levels explicitly:

-- how anyone can propose or edit a skill
-- how teams can own documentation for their workflows
-- how engineers can add a tool or connector
-- which changes require security or code review
-- where to test changes before they reach everyone

-A few examples and a short contribution guide would have removed a lot of uncertainty.
-I would also identify owners in different departments instead of making every improvement flow through engineering.

-The company agent should capture knowledge from across the company.
-Its contribution model should reflect that.
+I have not solved this yet.
+People are welcome to use the agent, but it is **not obvious how to contribute safely**.
+The repository is available, but writing a skill, adding a connector, or changing instructions requires understanding code, prompts, permissions, and unfamiliar conventions.

+A short contribution guide with examples, ownership, review requirements, and a safe test path would make this easier.
+Until then, too much of the improvement depends on a small number of people.

 ### 4. Build fewer evals and less tracing infrastructure

 I spent too much time on evals, detailed traces, and comparing model behavior.

-Some visibility is essential.
-You need enough tracing to debug failures, enough usage analytics to control spend, and enough logging to understand what tools were called.
-But it is easy to cross from useful visibility into building infrastructure for a problem you do not have.
+Some visibility is essential: enough tracing to debug failures, usage analytics to control spend, and tests for critical tools and permissions.
+But this is *not a frontier lab* or a product with a dedicated evaluation team.
+It is an internal tool, and I cannot devote all my time to building infrastructure around hypothetical failures.

-This is not a frontier lab evaluating model capabilities, and it is not an external agent product promising consistent behavior to thousands of customers.
-It is an internal tool used by colleagues who can report failures and adjust their requests.

-That changes the appropriate level of investment.

-A small set of tests for critical tools and permissions is valuable.
-A few representative workflows can catch obvious regressions.
-Beyond that, I would wait for recurring failures before building a large evaluation system.

-This does not conflict with tracking usage.
-Usage analytics tells me whether the product is useful and where to improve it.
-A sophisticated eval suite tries to measure correctness across models and prompts.
-I needed much more of the first than the second.
+The goal is to **make it simple, make it work, and keep it maintainable**.
+A few representative workflows and permission tests are enough until recurring failures justify more.
+The evaluation system should grow from real problems rather than from the fear of not measuring enough.

 ### 5. Assume less prior AI knowledge